The Song Spinners: Margaret Johnson

-Johnson was born Oct.
-24, 1907 in La Grange, Missouri.
+Johnson was born on October 24, 1907, in La Grange, Missouri.
 After graduating from Baylor in 1928, she married fellow singer Travis Johnson and they moved to New York to get into the music business.
-Margaret did modeling before in 1936, she played Honey Chile on the Bob Hope radio show.
+Margaret did modeling before in 1936, she played 'Honey Chile' on the Bob Hope radio show.
 The Johnsons started The Song Spinners to perform background vocals on a radio show called "The Wayside Cottage".
 During the 1942–44 musicians' strike, Decca Records hired Margaret to arrange and perform vocal accompaniment for Bing Crosby, Ella Fitzgerald, the Dick Haymes hit "You'll Never Know" and "Comin' In on a Wing and a Prayer".
-Margaret returned to radio after the musicians strike.
-And she appeared in the early days of TV.
-Then she got into jingles.
-Her most famous jingle was "Winston taste good like a cigarette should".
+Margaret returned to radio after the musicians strike, and she appeared in the early days of television.
+Then she got into recording jingles, with her most famous jingle being, "Winston tastes good like a cigarette should".
 Margaret and Travis Johnson retired in 1967 and moved to Dallas.
 After Travis died in 1970, Margaret performed in seniors homes as a volunteer pianist until her death on May 27, 2007.